spatialos/gdk-for-unity/docs/content/glossary.md

 > Not to be confused with a [SpatialOS entity](#spatialos-entity)

 In the GDK you represent a [SpatialOS entity](#spatialos-entity) as a Unity ECS Entity.
-Every [SpatialOS component](#spatialos-component) that belongs to a SpatialOS entity is represented as an [Unity ECS component](#unity-ecs-component] on the corresponding ECS entity.
+Every [SpatialOS component](#spatialos-component) that belongs to a SpatialOS entity is represented as an [Unity ECS component](#unity-ecs-component) on the corresponding ECS entity.

 > Related: